jsalignon/cactus/docs/4_Prepro/ATAC_reads.md

 ## ATAC_reads__removing_reads_in_mitochondria_and_small_contigs

  ### Description
 Samtools is used to remove reads mapping to the mitochondrial chromosome or to small contigs.
-This is defined as regions (contigs and chromosomes) with at least 5 genes (see [References](/docs/2_Install/References.md#Pipeline-to-get-references)).
-Number of aligned reads per chromosomes and per category are also computed with Samtools.
+This is defined as regions (contigs and chromosomes) with less than 5 genes (see [References](/docs/2_Install/References.md#Pipeline-to-get-references)).
+Number of aligned reads per chromosomes and per category are also computed with SAMtools.

  ### Outputs
  #### Files